Arcioulo/RealAnalysis/CH2/Section_2.4_2.5_2.6/HW5.md

 ### Self-Evaluation

 #### _Parts B and C_
 I got parts B and C a little confused in my analysis.
-I remebered us going over Part C in class, and I relied on that example a little too heavily for Part B.  In Part B, I was thinking too similarly and was thinking that the subsequence just converged to a different term than the overall sequence, not that it diverged all together.
-This was a pretty bad error on my part, and I see why B is simply the contrapositive of Theorem 2.5.2.
+I remebered us going over Part C in class, and I relied on that example a little too heavily for Part B.  In Part B, I was thinking that the subsequence just converged to a different term than the overall sequence, not that it diverged all together.
+I now see why B is simply the contrapositive of Theorem 2.5.2.

 Expanding on Part C, I could have given more background to my answer but I assumed that since it was stated pretty explicitly in the text that we could simply refer back to the claim that was made there.